Ankle Replacement Surgery

 know right away if the pain increases or if you have a high fever or chills.

-Make sure to keep all your follow-up appointments, so that your healthcare provider
+Make sure to keep all your follow-up appointments so that your healthcare provider

 can monitor your progress.
 You may have your splint removed and replaced with a boot

-after your surgery.
+weeks later.
 You might need physical therapy for a few months to help you maintain

 your strength and range of motion.
 It may be several months before you can return